noi-techpark/odh-docs/source/domains.rst

 position.

 For each domain the available datasets are listed.
-Please refer to the next section for a complete list.
+Please refer to the next sections for a complete list.

 .. topic:: A note about datasets.